 - Complete the submission form; and

-- Send to the APHA in the freepost envelope provided.
+- Send to APHA in the freepost envelope provided.

-BAT 1 submission forms are available from the GOV.UK website and the BCT helpline.
+BAT 1 submission forms are available from the GOV.UK website and from the National Bat Helpline.

-The BCT helpline will endeavour to send out a tube as soon as possible.
+The Helpline will endeavour to send out a tube as soon as possible.
 Whilst waiting for your tube to arrive the dead specimen should be kept somewhere cool, however please note that dead bats should not be stored in the freezer as this can interfere with the testing process.